robybozz/mrnugget.github.com/source/_posts/2012-06-08-search-autocompletion-with-redis.markdown

 movies in which the prefix occurs and the pattern for those keys is the one Soulmate uses: `moviesearch:index:$PREFIX`.

-In order to associate the movie *The Dark Knight* and with its prefixes we need to do the following for every prefix:
+In order to associate the movie *The Dark Knight* with its prefixes we need to do the following for every prefix:

 ```